jpmorganchase/salt-ds/content-style-guide.md

 - Incorrect: "Set the `wrap` prop to `true`"

 Outline the simplest possible complete statement.
 When a user can use a prop with no values, such as `aria-hidden`, recommend the reader use it as-is, rather than passing a Boolean or a string value.
 When a user can pass a Boolean or string value, prefer Boolean where possible.

-### Responsive property

-A property that takes either multiple values (one value per breakpoint), or a single value that would take effect across all different screen sizes.

 ### Salt